John Stith Pemberton: Death

-Pemberton died from stomach cancer at age 57 in August 1888.
-At the time of his death, he also suffered from poverty and his worsening addiction to morphine.
+Pemberton died from stomach cancer at the age of 57 on 16 August 1888.
+At the time of his death, he was poor and had become increasingly addicted to morphine.
 His body was returned to Columbus, Georgia, where he was buried at Linwood Cemetery.
 His grave marker is engraved with symbols showing his service in the Confederate Army and his membership as a Freemason.
-His son Charles continued to sell his father's formula, but six years later Charles Pemberton died, having succumbed to opium addiction.
+His son Charles continued to sell his father's formula, but six years later Charles Pemberton himself died, having succumbed to opium addiction.